z.com vs Exante, Who's Better?

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-z.com allows you to trade around 263 financial instruments while Exante has around 263 available.
+z.com has around 263 financial instruments while Exante has around 263 available.

 z.com and Exante Contact Details

-Being able to contact an online trading platform easily is a sign of a professional broker. z.com and Exante have the following contact details and social medias that you can use.
+Being able to contact a broker through many ways is important. z.com and Exante have the following contact details and social medias that you can use.

 |